Coronavirus advice and updates

 Read our essential guide on what to do if someone presents with Covid-19 symptoms.

-Find out more about testing for Queen Mary students and staff who do not have coronavirus symptoms.
+Find out more about testing for Queen Mary students and staff who do not have coronavirus symptoms, including details of take-home testing kits available around our campuses.

 Confirmed Covid-19 cases at Queen Mary